-We would draw the reader's attention to the ESRC Research Data Policy which sets out to support our award holders who collect, produce and re-use data, for example by advocating the adoption of a data management plan.
+We would draw the reader's attention to the ESRC Research Data Policy2 which sets out to support award holders who collect, produce and re-use data, for example by advocating the adoption of a data management plan.
+See also the ESRC3 impact tookit and other resources about the management and sharing of research data4.5.
 Many of the issues applying to data are broadly have parallels in web resource creation and it is our hope that this document will aid award holders in a similar way, although not yet formally adopted as a research council policy.
 Users of this guidance may therefore include postgraduate students, research assistants/associates, teachers, project investigators, authors and co-authors.